Yongle Emperor

-The Emperor also made significant efforts to strengthen and consolidate the empire's hegemonic position in East Asia through foreign policy.
-Diplomatic messages and military expeditions were sent to "all four corners of the world".
-Missions were sent to countries near and far, including Manchuria, Korea, Japan, the Philippines, and the Timurid Empire in Central Asia.
-Zheng He's voyages even reached the shores of Southeast Asia, India, Persia, and East Africa.
-A major threat to the security of the empire was posed by the Mongols, who were divided into three groups—the Uriankhai in the southeast were mostly loyal, while the eastern Mongols and western Oirats were problematic.
-Ming China alternately supported and opposed them.
-The Emperor personally led five campaigns into Mongolia, and the decision to move the government from Nanjing to Beijing was motivated by the need to keep a close eye on the restless northern neighbors.
+The Emperor made considerable efforts to reinforce the empire's hegemonic position in East Asia through an active foreign policy.
+Diplomatic missions and military expeditions were dispatched to regions both near and distant, including Manchuria, Korea, Japan, the Philippines, and the Timurid Empire in Central Asia.
+Maritime expeditions led by the eunuch admiral Zheng He extended even further, reaching the shores of Southeast Asia, India, Persia, and East Africa.
+The Mongols—including southeastern Uriankhai, eastern Mongols and western Oirats—remained the empire's greatest security threat, prompting the Ming court to alternately support and confront the various groups.
+The Emperor personally led five campaigns into Mongolia, and his decision to transfer the government from Nanjing to Beijing was driven largely by the need to closely monitor the unstable northern frontier.
+Although a skilled military leader, his wars were ultimately unsuccessful, as the campaign in Đại Việt lasted until the end of his reign and his Mongolian campaigns failed to secure China's northern border.